alanqrwang/brainmorph/README.md

 ## Downloading Trained Weights
 The ``--download`` flag in the provided script will automatically download the corresponding model and place is in the folder specified by `--weights_dir` (see below commands).
-Otherwise, you can find all BrainMorph trained weights [here](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i) and manually place them in the folder specified by `--weights_dir`.
+Otherwise, you can find all BrainMorph trained weights under Model Weights section above and manually place them in the folder specified by `--weights_dir`.

 ## Registering brain volumes
 To get started, check out the [colab tutorial](https://colab.research.google.com/drive/1w_vKuSziY6EJhBnjwLnaWO6GOtZ8HjDP?usp=sharing)!